Beyond Discrete Selection: Continuous Embedding Space Optimization for Generative Feature Selection: Deep Differentiable Feature Selection

 \subsection{Deep Feature Subset Embedding}

-\textbf{Why effective embedding space construction matters.} Most classic feature selection algorithms are of a discrete choice formulation.
-Such formulation results in suboptimal performance since it is hard to enumerate all possible feature combinations in a high-dimensional dataset.
-To efficiently search the optimal feature subset, it is crucial to change FS from searching in discrete space to searching in continuous space, where gradient-based optimization can be used for faster and more effective selection.
+\textbf{Why effective embedding space construction matters.} Most conventional feature selection algorithms are of a discrete choice formulation.
+Such formulation results in suboptimal performance since it is difficult to enumerate all possible feature combinations in a high-dimensional dataset.
+To efficiently search the optimal feature subset, it is crucial to change feature selection from searching in discrete space to searching in continuous space, where gradient-based optimization can be used for faster and more effective selection.